Seedmanc/Booru-Augmentation-Project/README.md

 Aside from these, I plan to add some minor tweaks such as fitting the post image into screen width, fixing links to user accounts and some other.

-You feedback is required, please go to [Issues](https://github.com/Seedmanc/Booru-Augmentation-Project/issues) section and make suggestions which functionnel I should add, what would you like to see.
+You feedback is required, please go to [Issues](https://github.com/Seedmanc/Booru-Augmentation-Project/issues) section and make suggestions which features I should add, and what would you like to see.